Skip to content

 Plan your visit

 The Garden Tomb sits just outside the Old City near Damascus Gate, an easy add-on to the Old City, the Via Dolorosa and the Holy Sepulchre.
+A natural route walks the Via Dolorosa to the Holy Sepulchre, then exits via Damascus Gate to finish in the calm of the Garden Tomb.
 See the full Jerusalem guide and the 3-day Jerusalem itinerary to plan your route, and the first-time-in-Israel guide for the essentials.

 Tours that visit The Garden Tomb